Kernel Self-Attention in Deep Multiple Instance Learning: Methods

-In order to indicate to which extent one instance attends on synthesizing the other one, the self-attention mechanism typically employs a dot product (see $s_{ij}$ in \ref{att_B}).
-However, it can be replaced by various kernels, which is justified by the positive outcomes of such solutions observed in Support Vectors Machine (SVM)~\cite{baudat2001kernel} or Convolutional Neural Networks (CNN)~\cite{wang2019kervolutional}, especially in the case of small training sets.
-The Radial Basis Function (RBF) and Laplace kernels were already successfully adopted to self-attention~\cite{kim2019attentive,tsai2019transformer}.
-Hence, in this study, we additionally extend our approach with the following standard choice of kernels: \begin{itemize} \item Radial Basis Function (GSA-AbMILP): $k(x, y) = \exp{(-\alpha \|x - y\|_2^2)}$, \item Inverse quadratic (IQSA-AbMILP): $k(x, y) = \frac{1}{\alpha\|x - y\|_2^2 + 1}$, \item Laplace (LSA-AbMILP): $k(x,y)=-\|x-y\|_1$, \item Module (MSA-AbMILP): $k(x, y) = \|x-y\|^\alpha-\|x\|^\alpha-\|y\|^\alpha$. \end{itemize}
+\paragraph{Kernels in self-attention.} In order to indicate to which extent one instance attends on synthesizing the other one, the self-attention mechanism typically employs a dot product (see $s_{ij}$ in Eq.~\ref{att_B}).
+However, dot product can be replaced by a various kernel with positive results observed in Support Vectors Machine (SVM)~\cite{baudat2001kernel} or Convolutional Neural Networks (CNN)~\cite{wang2019kervolutional}, especially in the case of small training sets.